A Portuguese Adventure to Lisbon & Sintra

-Sintra lies less than an hour's train journey from Lisbon and is a real gem - a place any one should seriously consider if they are staying in the capital and have a day or so to spare.
+Sintra lies less than an hour's train journey from Lisbon and is a real gem of a place.
 It is part of the Grande Lisboa (Greater Lisbon) region and is a popular destination for day trippers.
 Indeed, Sintra has its own station in Lisbon (Rossio) where all the trains, without exception, terminate at Sintra.
 It makes for a quick getaway but not a very interesting departure board.
 Sintra's palaces, castles, gardens and winding streets earned it the accolade of World Heritage Status from UNESCO in 1995.
-Sintra has a very unique-looking National Palace with its two cone-like turrets and an absolutely stunning Palace of Pena - perched on top of a hill of what seemed to us to be a very long and tortuous journey upward.
-Only attempt this trek on foot if you're reasonably fit, when it's not too hot, and if you're not in a rush - otherwise take a taxi four kilometres to the top for a few Euros.
-I was shattered by the time we reached Pena - on our ascent we chanced it as hitch-hikers for a while in a desperate bid to catch a lift up to the top.
+Sintra has a very unique-looking National Palace with its two cone-like turrets and a fantastical Palace of Pena - perched on top of a hill of what seemed to us to be a very long and tortuous journey upward.
+Only attempt this trek on foot if you're reasonably fit, when it's not too hot, and if you're not in a rush - otherwise take a taxi for the four kilometres to the top for a few Euros.
+I was shattered by the time we reached Pena - on our ascent we chanced it as hitch-hikers in a desperate bid to catch a free lift up to the top.
 In the process we ended up accidentally flagging down a Portuguese police car thinking it was a taxi.
 Brief dirty looks; drive off; oops.
 Sometimes it pays to read the guide book just to check how far things really are!

-Pena Palace has got to be one of the most unique buildings I have ever seen - a real kitsch fusion of colours, textures and architectural styles.
-Fairy-tale turrets rub shoulders with Islamic golden cupolas and minarets, stone gargoyle-like creations (notably Triton - a half-man half-fish creature which hangs menacingly over a main gateway) sit alongside Moorish patterned tiles, and pastel pink and lemon walls jostle with three dimensional spiked and bobbled stonework.
-The palace is not austere and grandiose like so many others, but playful and child-like making it one of the finest examples of Portuguese Romanticism the country has.
-It's a real feast for your lens and was one of the true highlights of my Portugal trip.
-The panoramic view from the palace's terrace overlooking Sintra, and beyond, is charming in its rural simplicity - rolling hills, blue skies and little red roofs sit in perfect synergy.
-The danger of Pena is that photographs online really do not do the palace justice and therefore you may miss it off your bucket list.
-It's a cliche but you do really have to see it up close to get the full effect: if I had a palace this is what I would want it to look like.
-The Gothic Regaleira Palace was also rather impressive and worth the walk it took to see it.
-Our day in Sintra was interspersed with delightful conversations with tourists and locals - and a visit from a very friendly tabby cat on one of our coffee stops (see the little cat here).
-The cinnamon flavoured 'Sapa' cakes we tasted there, a Sintra renowned creation, were as unusual as they were tasty.
-We also stopped off at the Piriquita cafe for one of its famous cakes - a must do recommended by Lonely Planet when in the town.
+Pena Palace has got to be one of the most unique buildings I have ever seen, a completely kitsch fusion of colours, textures and architectural styles.
+Fairy-tale turrets rub shoulders with Islamic golden cupolas and minarets, stone gargoyle-like creations (notably Triton - a half-man half-fish creature which hangs menacingly over one main gateway) sit alongside Moorish patterned tiles, and pastel pink and lemon walls jostle with three dimensional spiked and bobbled stonework.
+The palace is not austere and grandiose like so many others, but playful and infantile making it one of the finest examples of Portuguese Romanticism the country has.
+The panoramic view from the Palace's terrace overlooking Sintra, and beyond, is charming in its rural simplicity - rolling hills, blue skies and little red roofs sit in perfect synergy.
+The danger of Pena is that photographs online really do not do the palace justice and therefore you may be tempted to give it a miss.
+It's a cliché but you do really have to see it up close.
+Indeed, if I had a palace this is what I would want it to look like.
+The Gothic Regaleira Palace was also rather impressive and worth the walk to see it.
+Our day in Sintra was interspersed with delightful conversations with tourists and locals alike, ending with a visit from a very friendly tabby cat on one of our coffee stops.
+The cinnamon flavoured Sapa cakes we tasted there, a Sintra renowned creation, were as unusual as they were tasty.
+We also stopped off at the Piriquita Café for one of its famous cakes - a must do recommended by Lonely Planet when in the town.
 The Portuguese certainly do cakes and patisseries amazingly well.
-Sintra was a bit of a turning point in the trip - after such an inauspicious and very drenched first day and a half in Lisbon, Sintra restored our travelling spirit and put a spring in our step for the final day of sightseeing back in the capital.
+Sintra was a bit of a turning point in the trip after such an inauspicious and very drenched first day and a half in Lisbon.
+Sintra restored our travelling spirit and put a spring in our step for the final day back in the capital.

 The charming view of the National Palace of Sintra with its two cone-like turrets.